ameya-angadi/Sentinel/README.md

 The software for both nodes in the Sentinel Hub was developed using the Arduino IDE, leveraging its vast ecosystem of libraries to manage high-speed data streams and complex graphical rendering.

 ### Part 1: Coding the ESP32-S3-BOX-3 (Sentinel_ESP32.ino)
-The central HMI node is programmed via the Sentinel_ESP32.ino sketch.
+The central HMI node is programmed via the **Sentinel_ESP32.ino sketch**.
 This part of the system manages the LVGL graphics engine, handles WiFi connectivity, and serves the HTTP Web Dashboard.

 Required Manual Libraries:
 To compile this code, the following libraries must be installed manually via the Arduino Library Manager:

-1. LVGL (v8.3.11): Authored by kisvegabor.
+1. **LVGL (v8.3.11)**: Authored by kisvegabor.
 This is the core graphics library.
-2. ESP_Display_Panel: Authored by Espressif Systems.
+2. **ESP_Display_Panel**: Authored by Espressif Systems.
 This provides the hardware-specific drivers for the BOX-3 integrated display.
 Installation & Uploading:

-### **3. Configuration**
+### **Configuration**
 Update your WiFi credentials in the main firmware:
 ```cpp
 const char* ssid     = "";